argonatorUberTF/Uber-Team-Fortress/README.md

 Custom skins are possible.
 Not restricted per class.
 Use "cmd customskin" Frag with your favorite character on.

 Deployment of client and server files see releases.

+A new combat rule.
+If you fight, you fight to the death.

+If you suicide after fighting, you will be punished 5 additional frags for denying your opponent their prey.

+Another new combat rule.
+Doing a "cmd beg" in non-survival mode punishes you for teleporting for no purpose to the start spawn to prevent spamming of ammo and once again denying the opponent their prey.

+In survival mode you are not punished for the use of "cmd beg".
+If there are multiple human teams involved, that is for the admin or mod to police abuse.
+It can be set to punish if you were in combat and teleporting to home for no good reason.

 Donations glady accepted by bitcoin to address: 3J2nKrotxfP7mqQgTBotn4rgAvRqVhD1hh